World Wildlife Fund: Listing as a "foreign agent" and an "undesirable organisation" in Russia

 On 10 March 2023, during the 2022 Russian invasion of Ukraine, WWF was listed as a so-called "foreign agent" in Russia for allegedly trying to influence the Russian authorities "under the guise of protecting nature and the environment".

-About 20 weeks later, the Prosecutor-General of Russia designated it as a so-called "undesirable organisation" on similar grounds.
+About 20 weeks later, the Prosecutor-General of Russia designated it as a so-called "undesirable organization" on similar grounds.
 This decision effectively bans the group from operating in the country.

 Regional organisations

 WWF-Australia

-The Australian arm of WWF was established on 29 June 1978 in an old factory in Sydney with three staff and a budget of around for the first year, consisting of a grant from the Commonwealth Government and an additional in corporate donations.
-As of 2020, WWF-Australia is the country's biggest conservation organisation, which operates projects throughout Australia as well as the wider Oceania region.
-Between 2019 and 2024 WWF-Australia reported an average revenue of $57 million per year.
+The Australian arm of WWF was established on 29 June 1978 in an old factory in Sydney with three staff and a budget of around for the first year, consisting of an grant from the Commonwealth Government and an additional in corporate donations.
+As of 2020, WWF-Australia is the country's biggest conservation organization and operates projects throughout Australia as well as the wider Oceania region.
+Between 2019 and 2024, WWF-Australia reported an average revenue of $57 million per year.
 In 2024, WWF-Australia declared revenue of $52.2 million (AUD) and 138.9 full-time equivalent staff.

 In 1990, WWF-Australia established the national Threatened Species Network (TSN) with the federal government, which remained operational until 2009.
 In 1999 it participated in the creation of the Environment Protection and Biodiversity Conservation Act, at that time the most encompassing biodiversity conservation laws in the world.
-In 2003/4 the organisation played a part in getting the government to raise the level of protection for the Great Barrier Reef and the Ningaloo Reef, and since then has participated in or managed many conservation programs, such as the reintroduction of black-flanked rock-wallabies to Kalbarri National Park in Western Australia.
+In 2003/4 the organization played a part in getting the government to raise the level of protection for the Great Barrier Reef and the Ningaloo Reef, and since then has participated in or managed many conservation programs, such as the reintroduction of black-flanked rock-wallabies to Kalbarri National Park in Western Australia.